HumanNeRF-SE: A Simple yet Effective Approach to Animate HumanNeRF with Diverse Poses: HumanNeRF-SE

 \subsection{Voxelization}

 In order to more efficiently handle the relationship between the sampling points and the SMPL model, we first voxelized the SMPL space.
-However, since the vertices of the SMPL model within the boundary of the human body are still relatively sparse, we used the SpConv $Sp$ ~\cite{spconv2022} to construct our voxel volume~$V$.
+However, since the vertices of the SMPL model within the boundary of the human body are still relatively sparse, and we used the Sparse Convolution $Sp$~\cite{spconv2022} to construct our voxel volume~$\mathbf{V}$.

 We processed data similarly to NeuralBody~\cite{peng2021neural} in this part.
-For a given set of SMPL vertices $\mathbf{v}$, we first calculate the maximum and minimum values on the coordinate axis to get the bounding box, scale the bounding box to the set voxel size $\mathbf{vs}$, and find the least common multiple of axis and 32, in preparation for subsequent sparse convolution.
+For a given set of SMPL vertices $\mathbf{v}$, we first calculate the maximum and minimum values on the coordinate axes to get the bounding box, scale the bounding box to the set voxel size $\mathbf{vs}$, and find the least common multiple axes and 32, in preparation for subsequent sparse convolution.
 For each SMPL vertex, we also scale it down according to voxel size after subtracting the minimum value.

-In the generated voxel volume, each voxel that contains vertices holds two values: the corresponding LBS weight $w_j$ in SMPL weight $W$ and the count of contained vertices $n_{v}$ as an occupancy indicator.
+In the generated voxel volume, each voxel that contains vertices holds two values: the corresponding LBS weight $w_j$ in SMPL weight $\mathbf{W}_{smpl}$ and the count of contained vertices $n_{v}$ as an occupancy indicator.
 For voxels without any contained vertices, all channels are assigned a value of zero.
 The value of a certain voxel is: